Voyevsky/IsoPlat/README.md

 **-create a demonstrative level for showing off mechanics (~2-3 weeks)**

 * In order to show off the mechanics, the level will need terrain of varying height to create playground for platforming mechanics.
-The level also needs enemies located in various locations, with some of them being in areas only reachable with magic.
+The level also needs enemies placed in various locations, with some of them being in areas only reachable with magic.